 Many people like you ask, “How safe is Costa Rica?”
 In general, Costa Rica is an incredibly safe country to travel through.
 Costa Rica’s political and economic situation is stable and strong, and the country was actually voted the “happiest nation” in the world!
 However, no country can be absolutely perfect.

 Costa Rica Safety Information

 Costa Rica Crime

 Is Costa Rica safe for Americans?
 Yes, but you must travel smart…just as you would in other countries.
-Crime in Costa Rica has become an increasing concern for Costa Ricans and visitors alike, and U.S. citizens are encouraged to exercise the same level of caution they would in major cities or tourist areas throughout the world.
+Crime in Costa Rica has become an increasing concern for Costa Ricans and visitors alike, however, this is the case with most any foreign destination.